 IAIM believes that communication and transparency are the foundation of its relationship with Clients and will continually strive to provide its Clients with complete and accurate information at all times.
 IAIM encourages all current and prospective Clients to read this Disclosure Brochure and discuss any questions you may have with us.
 And of course, we always welcome your feedback.

 Material Changes

-IAIM's last Amendment to this Disclosure Brochure is dated March 28, 2024.
 IAIM is required to update certain information at least annually, within 90 days of our fiscal year end of December 31 or if there are material changes.